SocialHarvest/harvester/README.md

 Social Harvest is an open-source project and any community contributions are always appreciated.
 You can write blog posts, tutorials, help with documentation, submit bug reports, feature requests, and even pull requests.
 It's all helpful.

 Please keep in mind that Social Harvest is open-source and any contributions must be compatible with the GPLv3 license.
+It would also be very much appreciated if you put a "powered by Social Harvest" somewhere on your application/web site (ie. the footer).

 ### Bug Reporting
 Before submitting any bugs, please be sure to check the [issues list in GitHub](https://github.com/SocialHarvest/harvester/issues?state=open) first.